JeffHeck/SchoolDataProject/pagesManual/TaxesReport/report_state_school_taxes_2021-2022.md

 ![Bar chart of State School tax rates 2021](pagesManual/TaxesReport/StateSchoolTaxesByCounty2021.png "Bar chart of State School tax rates 2021")

 ![Bar chart of State School tax rates 2022](pagesManual/TaxesReport/StateSchoolTaxesByCounty2022.png "Bar chart of State School tax rates 2022")

+The obvious question is, why are the State School property tax rates different for each county?
+Why are some so high such as for Whitman County.
+The reason is that some counties are not necessarily up to date in their assessments for property values in general for one reason or another.
+The State compensates for this by auditing each county each year.
+When the State auditors find underestimation of assessed values, the State then applies a higher State School property tax rate.
+While this is logical and works fairly for State School tax collection, it highlights a problem of the 70 school districts that span multiple counties.
+This accuracy factor is not applied for school district bonds and school district levies.
+So residents in counties with accurate, up to date assessed values are paying disproportionately more than their counterparts in the same school district but in the neighboring county for school district bonds and levies.

 ___